Orchestration Framework: LangChain Deep Dive

 • Contexts: Context-awareness through data source connections and retrieval strategies, such as the Retrieval Augmented Generation (RAG) pattern.

-In particular, the framework defines and exposes common interfaces for components critical to LLM applications.
-For instance, the retriever interface defines a standard way to connect to different data stores.
-Hence, all retrievers can be invoked in a common way, even though the underlying implementations are specific to the actual databases or data services.
+Notably, LangChain defines and exposes common interfaces for components critical to LLM applications.
+For instance, the retriever interface provides a standard method to connect to different data stores, allowing all retrievers to be invoked uniformly, despite underlying implementation differences.

 ```JavaScript